caleb-venner/aquarium-device-manager/README.md

 # Current State

 This project is in very active development, at a very early stage.
-Expect greater functionality and further refinefment soon.
+Expect further functionality and refinement soon.

 ## Aquarium BLE Device Manager